Next litter expected from Charlie in Summer of 2026.

 Here is our female Red Fox Lab.
 See how tight her coat is, much finer and shorter compared to our yellow male.
 She sheds much less than he does.

-I also know several other families that have multiple Labs, one red and another color…they would probably tell you the same thing.
+I also know several other families with multiple Labs, one red and another color…they would probably tell you the same thing.
 Our other color Labs (Silver, Chocolate, etc.) were in the middle of the shedding contest.
 Not as bad as our yellows, but worse than Ginger, our Red Fox Lab.
 Yes, I know, Red Labs are technically “yellow”.

-How Can I Stop My Dogs Hair From Falling Out?
+How Can I Stop My Dog’s Hair From Falling Out?

 Labradors are a lovable breed and one of the best, most versatile dogs you can own.
 However, one of the least favorite aspects of this breed is the shedding that comes with them.

-Shedding of their coat is a completely natural process and is necessary for their overall health.
+Shedding of their coat is a natural process necessary for their overall health.
 You may have heard about dogs “blowing their coats” and this refers to the 2-3 times a year they shed a tremendous amount and turnover their coats in just a few short weeks.
 It usually happens with the change of seasons entering winter and summer but it can happen at other times of year too.
 Regardless, most dogs are normally shedding some amount of hair every day.

 Not all brushes are created equal.
 Using a deshedding brush is great for getting the loose hair off the topcoat of your Labrador.
 It has very fine teeth on it and you don’t want to brush hard with it, just gentle passes on your dogs back and side.
 You’ll be surprised at how much hair this removes.
 Also, we’re big fans of this style of deshedding brush…some brushes say “deshedding” on their label but don’t really work.

-Frisco Shedding Blade Dog Brush - Available On Chewy.com
+Frisco Shedding Blade Dog Brush

 A good bath not only keeps your dog clean and smelling good, but it can remove loose, excess hair before it ends up on your living room couch.
-There are deshedding shampoos designed to keep a dogs skin and hair healthy so less of it falls out.
+There are de-shedding shampoos designed to keep a dog’s skin and hair healthy so less of it falls out.
 We recommend and use a professional, mobile groomer for our two Labradors and it really does make a difference.
 The cost of the service in our area (Denver, CO) is about $80 per month for both dogs.
 In our case, this is a worthwhile service that the dogs really enjoy and it means I don’t have to clean up the bathtub afterward.
 In my opinion, it’s a time saver and less of a mess to have a professional do it.
-If you are going to wash them yourself, be sure to get a shampoo that’s made for pets….don’t use your shampoo on them.
+If you are going to wash them yourself, be sure to get a shampoo that’s made for pets….don’t use your human shampoo on them.

-All dogs shed, even the so called “hypo-allergenic” breeds….it’s a natural process and necessary for their good health.
+All dogs shed, even the so called “hypo-allergenic” breeds….it’s a natural process and necessary for their health.
 While Labradors can be higher maintenance from the shedding perspective, Red Labs shed less than the other color Labradors we have owned.
 Shedding can also be minimized with the tips we have outlined above, so don’t let a little hair scare you away from owning one of the most amazing dog breeds on the planet.

 Need more information?
 Check out the AKC website for additional tips on How To Groom Your Labrador.